MauroMaia/nagios-conf-manager/README.md

 **Note:** This tool is in **development state** and not ready to use in production.

-In the feature some features will be:
+In the near future some features will be:

 ### Features